When to use these real estate offer email templates

 Hi [Name],

 The next step is to wait for a response from the other side.
-I will send you a clean summary as soon as we hear back, before we make any move.
+I'll be in touch as soon as we hear back.

 Best,